opasf/opasf.github.io/_documentation/setup.md

 title: Setup
 permalink: /docs/setup/
 layout: docs
-updated: 2019-03-02
+updated: 2019-03-03
 ---

-# Setup Open Pentesting and Security Framework Server
 First get the code from the [opas-f-server repo](https://codeberg.org/OPAS-F/opas-f-server)

-# Docker
+## Docker
 the simplest way to set up your Open-Pentesting-And-Security-Framework using docker.
 First step is to copy the 'local_settings.template.py' file to 'local_settings.py' and edit it to fit your needs.

 `docker-compose up`

-## Docker with Postgres database
+### Docker with Postgres database
 TODO

-# Without Docker (Linux)
+## Without Docker (Linux)

-## Database
+### Database
 - install needed software
     - `sudo apt install libpq-dev postgresql postgresql-contrib`
 - setup database